Biological Sciences (Zoology)

 • Animal Developmental Biology

 You’ll be encouraged to investigate deeper into biological development themes to draw fascinating insights about this subject.
 On completion of this module you will have gained a broad overview of the development process and regulation in animals.
-This module will present students with an in-depth introduction to the principles of developmental biology, and provide a broad overview of development processes and their regulation in animals.
+This module will present you with an in-depth introduction to the principles of developmental biology, and provide a broad overview of development processes and their regulation in animals.

 • Animal Behaviour